 What should you do if your dog experiences a bout of diarrhoea?
 After all, it can be hard at first to know whether your dog’s diarrhoea is simply as a result of a diet change, or something more serious like a virus.
 The key to this question is how long it goes on for.

 What to Do If Your Dog Has Diarrhoea?

-What foods, then, are best for when you re-introduce your dog to food?
+What foods, then, are best for when you re-introduce your dog to solids once they’ve replenished on fluids and fasted?
 There are several foods that are better than others, and which are less likely to re-upset your dog’s stomach.
-Typically, the blander the food, the better.
+Typically, the blander the better.
 Below, we’ve listed 7 of the best foods to try for when your dog has recently experienced diarrhoea: